the-refinery/ember-devise-simple-auth/README.md

 #### Customize Transition on Sign Out

-On sign on, `ember-devise-simple-auth` automatically transitions back to sign in.
+On sign out, `ember-devise-simple-auth` automatically transitions back to sign in.
 If you prefer it goes somehwere different, you can handle the `didSignOut` action:

 ```javascript
 export default Ember.Route.extend({